Persecution: Zoroastrians

 A Zoroastrian family in Qajar Iran about 1910.

 Persecution of Zoroastrians is the religious persecution inflicted upon the followers of the Zoroastrian faith.
 The persecution of Zoroastrians occurred throughout the religion's history.
 The discrimination and harassment began in the form of sparse violence and forced conversions.
 Muslims are recorded to have destroyed fire temples.
 Zoroastrians living under Muslim rule were required to pay a tax called jizya.

 Zoroastrian places of worship were desecrated, fire temples were destroyed and mosques were built in their place.
 Many libraries were burned and much of their cultural heritage was lost.
 Gradually an increasing number of laws were passed which regulated Zoroastrian behavior and limited their ability to participate in society.
 Over time, the persecution of Zoroastrians became more common and widespread, and the number of believers decreased by force significantly.

 Most were forced to convert due to the systematic abuse and discrimination inflicted upon them by followers of Islam.
 Once a Zoroastrian family was forced to convert to Islam, the children were sent to an Islamic school to learn Arabic and study the teachings of Islam, as a result some of these people lost their Zoroastrian faith.
 However, under the Samanids, who were Zoroastrian converts to Islam, the Persian language flourished.
 On occasion, the Zoroastrian clergy assisted Muslims in attacks against those whom they deemed Zoroastrian heretics.

 A Zoroastrian astrologer named Mulla Gushtasp predicted the fall of the Zand dynasty to the Qajar army in Kerman.
 Because of Gushtasp's forecast, the Zoroastrians of Kerman were spared by the conquering army of Agha Mohammad Khan Qajar.
 Despite the aforementioned favorable incident, the Zoroastrians during the Qajar dynasty remained in agony and their population continued to decline.
 Even during the rule of Agha Mohammad Khan, the founder of the dynasty, many Zoroastrians were killed and some were taken as captives to Azerbaijan.
 Zoroastrians regard the Qajar period as one of their worst.
 During the Qajar dynasty, religious persecution of the Zoroastrians was rampant.
 Due to the increasing contacts with influential Parsi philanthropists such as Maneckji Limji Hataria, many Zoroastrians left Iran for India.
 There, they formed the second major Indian Zoroastrian community known as the Iranis.

 Ethnic

-Ethnic persecution refers to perceived persecution based on ethnicity.
-Its meaning is parallel to that of racism, (based on race).
-The Rwandan genocide remains an atrocity that the indigenous Hutu and Tutsi peoples still believe is unforgivable.
-The Japanese occupation of China caused the death of millions of people, mostly peasants who were murdered after the Doolittle Raid in early-World War II.